komlog-io/komlogd/README.md

 ## Contributing

-Feel free to fork and push your code.
-Thanks for taking the time to contribute to the project.
+Feel free to fork and make your pull requests. **Thanks for taking the time to contribute to the project.**

 ## License